AdamWojda/AdamWojda/README.md

 ## Hi there👋, nice to see you here 😊

-My main website is boostit.services - it's currently under remodeling so fewq things my change.
+My main website is boostit.services - it's currently under remodeling so few things my change.

 This Github will let you see online versions and go through code of my portfolio projects: